Seminars

 CMRS-CEGS Research Seminars

-These classes receive funding from CMRS–CEGS to bring distinguished scholars to UCLA to participate in seminars and symposia, to present lectures, and to have informal discussions with students and faculty.
-UCLA students get an opportunity to meet and interact with prominent authorities in a variety of fields.
+These Seminars allow UCLA students to meet and interact with prominent authorities in Late Antique, Medieval, Renaissance, or Early Modern Studies.
+These classes receive funding from CMRS-CEGS to bring distinguished scholars to UCLA to participate in seminars and symposia, to present lectures, and to have informal discussions with students and faculty.

 SPRING 2023 — History 201B, “Persecution and Defiance: Religious Minorities in the Roman World 200-700 CE,” taught by Professor Greg Woolf (History), will look at the treatment of Christians, Jews, Manichaeans, heretic and pagan minorities in the later Roman empire, roughly from the second century to the seventh CE.
 We will consider this through case studies and documents focused on Roman lands, but we will glance at similar phenomena in Gothic and Vandal territory, in Arabia and in the Persian Empire.This is the age of the rise of monotheisms and empires across much of western Asia and modern Europe.
 Most contained minority populations identified and identifying themselves in religious terms.
 It is an age documented through accounts of martyrdom and edicts of persecution and (occasionally) of toleration.
 It has been the focus of important new research by scholars such as Kate Cooper, Garth Fowden, Candida Moss, Eric Rebillard and Brent Shaw.